 During the COVID pandemic, Air France and KLM were both really good about processing even exchanges.
 They’d typically accommodate you at a later date without repricing the award.
 If your flights were canceled you could keep your ticket open, but you’d have to pay the difference for future travel unless your flights were booked within a week of your originally scheduled departure date.

 Cancelling Flying Blue awards

 Normally if you need to cancel an award and redeposit the miles, it’s just a €45 or $55 fee per ticket.
 You’ll get a full refund for the miles, taxes, and fees.

 Because of the pandemic, most cancellations and changes are free with Flying Blue.
 They have a very flexible booking policy in place.

-It’s important to remember that all Flying Blue awards must be cancelled at least four hours prior to departure or you’ll forfeit your miles.
+It’s important to remember that all Flying Blue awards must be canceled at least four hours prior to departure or you’ll forfeit your miles.
 Given that the call centers are not open 24 hours a day, this can be a bit tricky depending on where and when you’re departing from, so be sure to keep this policy in mind.

 Flying Blue is a great program for award travel, especially to Europe.
-Once you’ve booked a few awards with Flying Blue you’ll see how competitive the program is once you get an understanding for its complexities.
+Once you’ve booked a few awards with Flying Blue you’ll see how competitive the program is once you get an understanding of its complexities.

 Have you redeemed miles on Flying Blue before?
 What was your experience like?